 top of page

-The mission of the Chester Municipal Heritage Society (CMHS) is to cultivate awareness of the unique heritage of the Municipality of Chester for the enjoyment and benefit of present and future generations.
+The Chester Municipal Heritage Society (CMHS) is a registered non-profit organization whose mission is to cultivate awareness of the unique heritage of the Municipality of Chester for the enjoyment and benefit of present and future generations.
 This is achieved through the preservation of historically significant properties, the delivery of educational programming, and the archival of both physical and oral records.

 Research and Genealogy Resources